WyoMonkey/lswebhomework3/README.md

 ```

-My name is:
+My name is: Lawrence

-I like to:
+I like to: do things that other people dont understand, like coding!

-I'm learning:
+I'm learning: everything I can, including HTML, CSS, Bootstrap, JavaScript, and Python.

 ```